Software Engineering: A Modern Approach

 Our civilization runs on software. – Bjarne Stroustrup

-In this first chapter, we outline the objectives and challenges addressed in Software Engineering (Section 1.1).
-We also present and explore the primary topics studied in this field of Computer Science (Section 1.2).
+In this first chapter, we outline the objectives and challenges addressed by software engineering (Section 1.1).
+We also present and explore the primary topics studied in this field of computer science (Section 1.2).
 Our goal is to provide a comprehensive understanding of the field before exploring specific topics.
-As Software Engineering is a broad domain, we discuss the types of software systems that can benefit from the principles and practices presented in this book (Section 1.3).
-This is done to avoid misconceptions concerning the scope of our work.
-After that, we present the topics addressed in the remaining chapters of the book (see Section 1.4).
+As software engineering is a broad domain, we discuss the types of software systems that can benefit from the principles and practices presented in this book (Section 1.3).
+This discussion aims to avoid misconceptions concerning the scope of our work.
+Finally, we present an overview of the topics covered in the remaining chapters of the book (Section 1.4).

 1.1 Definition and Historical Context

-In today’s world, virtually everything operates via software.
-Various organizations, including businesses of every scale and governmental entities, depend on software systems to deliver their services effectively.
+In today’s world, software powers virtually everything.
+Organizations of all types and sizes, including businesses and governmental entities, depend on software systems to deliver their services effectively.
 Governments often interact with citizens through software applications.
 Many businesses sell a wide range of products directly to consumers via e-commerce platforms.
-Software is also found in physical products, including cars, airplanes, satellites, and robots.
+Software is also embedded in physical products, including cars, airplanes, satellites, and robots.
 Furthermore, software is transforming traditional industries such as telecommunications, transportation in large urban centers, and advertising.

-Given the crucial role software plays in our society, it’s unsurprising that there is a field of Computer Science focusing on proposing solutions for the construction of software systems, particularly large and complex ones.
-This field is known as Software Engineering.
+Given the vital role software plays in our society, it’s not surprising that a field of computer science exists dedicated to proposing solutions for the construction of software systems, particularly large and complex ones.
+This field is known as software engineering.

-Software Engineering is concerned with systematic, disciplined, and quantifiable approaches to develop, operate, maintain, and evolve software systems.
-As mentioned, this field is central to Computer Science and involves applying engineering principles in software construction.
+Software engineering focuses on systematic, disciplined, and quantifiable approaches to developing, operating, maintaining, and evolving software systems.
+As mentioned, this field is central to computer science and involves applying engineering principles to software construction.

-Historically, Software Engineering as a field emerged in the late 1960s when the first generation of computers began to be used for problem-solving.
-At that time, software took a back seat, as the primary focus was building machines capable of solving a limited set of scientific problems.
+Historically, software engineering as a field emerged in the late 1960s when the first generation of computers began to be used for problem-solving.
+At that time, software took a back seat, as the primary focus was on building machines capable of solving a limited set of scientific problems.

-One of the participants of the NATO Conference summarized the challenges faced by the new research field:
+One of the participants in the NATO Conference summarized the challenges faced by the new research field:

 The basic problem is that certain classes of systems are placing demands on us which are beyond our capabilities and our theories and methods of design and production at this time.
 There are many areas where there is no such thing as a crisis—sort routines, payroll applications, for example.
 It is large systems that are encountering great difficulties.
 We should not expect the production of such systems to be easy.